On land that harbors eternity,

 Egypt - Aswan

-Upon arrival, transfer by private car to the UNESCO World Heritage site Abu Simbel.
+Upon arrival, transfer by private vehicle to the UNESCO World Heritage site of Abu Simbel.

 Lunch